 Your neck seems like it should be the most vulnerable to fractures, but 64% of spinal fractures are in the lower back and about 25-30% affect the upper back.
-At Pinnacle Pain and Spine, Matthew Crooks, MD, Jessica Byrd, FNP-C, AP-PMN, and Emma Dambi, FNP-C, offer minimally invasive treatments for compression fractures, together with interventional treatments that minimize your back pain.
+At Pinnacle Pain and Spine, our providers offer minimally invasive treatments for compression fractures, together with interventional treatments that minimize your back pain.
 If you need treatment for a back fracture, call one of the offices in Scottsdale, Chandler, or Fountain Hills, Arizona, or use the online booking feature today.

 Back fractures range from minor injuries to severe damage resulting from high-energy trauma.
 The most common causes of back fractures include falling from a significant height, a car crash, and blunt trauma during sports activities.

 Compression fractures, which primarily affect your thoracic spine (or upper back) develop when the vertebrae are so weak they collapse in response to daily activities.
 For example, simply coughing or bending over to pick up a light object may trigger a compression fracture.